 Hi, I’m Sarah and welcome to my Best Flat Iron page and Flat Iron Reviews blog.
 I often get complimented on my straight and soft hair, but those who know me know that I was not born with it.
 My natural hair is curly and unruly, and living in a highly humid area gives it extra frizz, making me look like a lion who’s had a bird’s nest fell on it’s head.
 Here I am going to reveal my secret – a flat iron!

-A flat iron is a must-have styling tool for me if I want to get out of the house.
+A flat iron or a hair straightener is a must-have styling tool for me if I want to get out of the house.
 Not only does it give me confidence and praises, I swear the same people even treat me differently when my hair is neat!
 For those who would like to have sleek, shiny and silky straight hair for a change, this is where you will find the right flat iron for your hair.

 How to Choose the Best Flat Iron